-The principles of community policing need to be infused throughout the entire personnel system of an agency, including recruitment, hiring, selection, and retention of all law enforcement agency staff including sworn officers, nonsworn officers, civilians, and volunteers, as well as personnel evaluations, supervision, and training.
+The principles of community policing need to be infused throughout the entire personnel system of an agency including recruitment, hiring, selection, and retention of all law enforcement agency staff, from sworn officers to civilians and volunteers.
+Personnel evaluations, supervision, and training must also be aligned with the agencies' community policing views.